xpam-net/LFF_dataloader/README.md

 # dataloader
-Module for connecting to databases (MySQL, SSH) and downloading data as Pandas Dataframe.
+A module for connecting to different databases (including via SSH-tunnel) and getting the combined result as a Pandas Dataframe.

+Multitreading is supported.